Introduction

 The technological compromise

 However, if history has taught us anything, it is that technological compromises always seem very reasonable at the time that they are made, and invariably turn out to be unreasonable at a later point in time.
-The difference between saying "128 bits should be enough for everyone" and saying "640K should be enough for everyone" is quantitative, not qualitative.
-In our century 128 bits seem to be a good compromise, but with almost mathematical certainty there will be another century when this compromise will not be so good anymore.
+There is really no difference between saying "128 bits should be enough for everyone" and saying "640K should be enough for everyone".
+At the time that the decision was made to make 640K the absolute upper limit for the amount of memory that the IBM PC could be equipped with, this amount was considered so astronomically large, that nobody was expected to ever have a use for it.
+Similarly, in our century 128-bit UUIDs seem to be a good compromise, but with almost mathematical certainty there will be another century when this compromise will not be so good anymore.

 Epilogue

-I do believe that there will be a time, maybe in a couple of thousand years from now, maybe sooner, when we will be colonizing the galaxy, our population will be in the trillions, the number of individual devices embedded everywhere will number in the quadrillions, and these devices will be generating UUIDs at rates that are unthinkable today.
+I do believe that there will be a time, maybe in a couple of thousand years from now, maybe sooner, when we will be colonizing the galaxy, our population will be in the trillions, the individual devices embedded everywhere will number in the quadrillions, and every single one of those devices will be generating UUIDs at rates that are unthinkable today.
 When that time comes, we will inevitably start running into trouble with duplicate UUIDs popping up every once in a while in distant areas of the galaxy, and then it will be like 640k of memory all over again, two-digit-year millennium bug all over again, DLL hell all over again, all of them combined.

 When that time comes, I hope that we as a species still have some sufficiently low-level understanding of how our computers work, so as to be able to fix them.
 I fear we might not.